madetech/handbook/roles/business.md

 We need someone:

 - to prepare and deliver the weekly learning programmes
-- to provide appropriate feedback and coaching, to help academy members to succeed
+- to provide appropriate feedback and coaching, to help the cohort to succeed
 - to use a variety of teaching methods to challenge and engage academy members
 - to be the PO for the greenfield project